-In 2007, Elisa founded the Special Education Law Group at Friedman & Moses, LLP and, since then, Elisa and her firm have served as Of Counsel to that firm.
+In 2007, Elisa founded the Special Education Law Group at Friedman & Moses, LLP.
+Since then, Elisa and her firm have served as Of Counsel to that firm.
 Between 1998 and 2007, Elisa spent eight years at Advocates for Children of New York (AFC), first as the organization's Deputy Director and then as the Executive Director.
 Prior to starting her career in public interest law, Elisa was a lawyer in the litigation department of White & Case.

-Elisa has also authored several publications, is a CLE instructor and lecturer in the area of special education law and has consulted in the area of education policy.
+Elisa has authored several publications, consulted in the area of education policy and is a CLE instructor and lecturer in the area of special education law.

 Elisa has her J.D. from Duke Law School and a M.A. in Economics from Duke University.
-Elisa is admitted in New York, the U.S. District Court for the Southern District of New York, U.S. District Court for the Eastern District of New York and the U.S. Court of Appeals for the Second Circuit.
+Elisa is admitted to practice in New York, the U.S. District Court for the Southern District of New York, U.S. District Court for the Eastern District of New York, and the U.S. Court of Appeals for the Second Circuit.

 Gloria Bruzzano, ESQ., Partner

 Gloria has over nine years of experience in the field of special education law and has been dedicated to working in the field of public interest law since 2002.
 Before joining F&M, Gloria was an associate at the Law Firm of Neal Rosenberg.
-Before starting her career in private practice, Gloria was an attorney and supervising attorney for the New York City Department of Education (“DOE”), in the special education unit, providing legal services and trainings on special education and litigating fair hearings on behalf of the city to best assist children.
-After three years of litigation for the DOE, Gloria then served as a Compliance Officer, and Director of Compliance, for special education compliance across the five boroughs.
+Before starting her career in private practice, Gloria was an attorney and supervising attorney in the special education unit of the New York City Department of Education (“DOE”) where she provided legal services and training on special education and litigated fair hearings on behalf of the city to best assist children.
+After three years of litigation for the DOE, Gloria then served as a Compliance Officer and Director of Compliance for special education compliance across the five boroughs.

 Aeri Pang, ESQ., OF COUNSEL

-Aeri represents parents of children with special needs in impartial hearingsand federal court.
-She is available to accompany parents to IEP meetings, consultations and workshops.
-Prior to joining the Law Office of Elisa Hyman, Anishah was Of Counsel to Friedman & Moses, LLP, where she practiced special education law.
+Aeri represents parents of children with special needs in impartial hearings and federal court.
+She is available to accompany parents to IEP meetings, consultations, and workshops.
+Prior to joining the Law Office of Elisa Hyman, Aeri was Of Counsel to Friedman & Moses, LLP, where she practiced special education law.